 Below (and on subsequent pages) you will find lots of information to help you determine if foster care and adoption is right for you and your family.
 Please spend some time reviewing all the material and checking out the links.
-If you are unsure about something or have questions, feel free to contact us … our information is below.
+If you are unsure about something or have questions, feel free to contact us.
+Our information is below.

 What is Foster Care?